Is Kourtney Kardashian Dating Justin Bieber After Alleged Scott Disick Reunion?

 Justin Bieber not only skipped out on his party at Delilah, he also skipped the Grammy Awards.
 Despite receiving several nominations, Bieber chose to not attend the event and was seen enjoying a quiet dinner as his fellow musicians enjoyed the performances and award selections of the night.

-To see more of Kourtney Kardashian and her family, including her on-again, off-again boyfriend, Scott Disick, tune into Keeping Up With the Kardashians Season 13, which premieres next month on the E!
-Network.
+To see more of Kourtney Kardashian and her family, including her on-again, off-again boyfriend Scott Disick, tune into Keeping Up with the Kardashians Season 13, which premieres next month on the E! network.

 [Featured Image by Michael Buckner/Getty Images]